cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-17-migration.md

 ---
-title: Migration For Leaderboard
+title: Migration for Leaderboard
 order: 19
-description: Introduce a leaderboard to your blockchain in production.
+description: Introducing a leaderboard to your in-production blockchain
 ---

-# Migration For Leaderboard
+# Migration for Leaderboard

-Until now, this guided exercise had you build your checkers blockchain from the ground up.
-Now, imagine you have built it from scratch, your version _v1_.
-It has been running in production for some time, with games created, played on, won and lost.
-Given its success, and following player feedback, you decide to introduce a version _v2_ of your blockchain, one that includes leaderboards.
-In particular:
+Imagine you have built your checkers' blockchain from scratch, version _v1_ so to say.
+It has been running in production for some time: games are created, played on, won, and lost.
+Now, you decide to introduce a version _v2_ of your blockchain, one that includes leaderboards.
+The condition to fulfill are:

 * Any player who has **ever** played should have a tally of games won, lost, and forfeited.
-* There should be a leaderboard that lists the players with the most wins, but in limited number.
-For instance only with the top 100 scores.
+* The leaderboard should list the players with the most wins, up to a pre-determined number.
+For example, the leaderboard only includes the top 100 scores.
-* In order to avoid squatting and increase engagement, at equal scores, a player that reached that score the most recently takes precedence over an _older_ contender.
+* To avoid squatting and increase engagement, at equal scores, the most recent score takes precedence over an _older_ one, so the player with the recent score is listed.

-It is not good enough to introduce a leaderboard just for players winning and losing from now on.
-You want to start your new version with all those that played in the past.
-You are in luck because all past games, and their outcomes, have been kept in the chain state.
-What you now need to do is go through them all and update the players with their tallies, and add a leaderboard with relevant information.
-That's what the migration is about in this practical case.
+When introducing the leaderboard, you also have to decide what to do with players and scores from your v1 checkers' blockchain.
+You want to start your new version, v2, including all games played, past and future ones.
+As all past games and their outcomes are kept in the chain's state, you only need to go through all played games, update the players with their tallies, and add a leaderboard including the information.
+A migration is a good option to tackle the leaderboard.

-## The Work Ahead
+## Steps to a leaderboard

-Easier said than done.
-A certain number of things need to be done before you can focus on the migration proper:
+Several things need to be addressed before you can focus all your attention on the migration:

-1. Save, and mark as v1, the current data types that are about to be modified with the new version.
-The unmodified data types need not be identified as such.
+1. Save, and mark as v1, the current data types about to be modified with the new version.
+All data types, which will be unmodified, need not be identified as such.
-2. Prepare your v2 blockchain, for which you need to:
+2. Prepare your v2 blockchain by:
-    1. Define your new data types.
+    1. Defining your new data types.
-    2. Add helper functions to encapsulate clearly defined actions, like sorting.
+    2. Adding helper functions to encapsulate clearly defined actions, like sorting.
-    2. Adjust the existing code to make use of and to update the new data types.
+    2. Adjust the existing code to make use of and update the new data types.
-3. Prepare some code to convert:
+3. Prepare some code by:
-    1. Add helper functions that take large amounts of data from the v1 genesis.
+    1. Adding helper functions to take large amounts of data from the v1 genesis.
-    2. Add a function to migrate from v1 to v2 genesis.
+    2. Adding a function to migrate from v1 to v2 genesis.
-    3. Make sure you can handle large amounts of data.
+    3. Making sure you can handle large amounts of data.

-Large amounts, because when your migration function is called upon, it will be passed the full state at the point of migration, in the form of a monster v1 genesis.
+_Why do you need to make sure you can handle large amounts of data?_ When your migration function is called, the full state at the point of migration will be passed in the form of a gigantic v1 genesis.

-Let's start.
+Let's start preparing the migration.

-## Save Your v1
+## Save your v1

-Your migration steps will be handled in a new folder `x/checkers/migrations/v1tov2`.
-So create it.
-As for data structure, you are only going to change the genesis structure.
-Other structures are brand new.
-So copy paste your v1 genesis from the current commit, and save it under another name in `v1tov2/types.go`:
+Your migration steps will be handled in a new folder, `x/checkers/migrations/v1tov2`, that needs to be created.

+As for the **data structure**, you only need to change the genesis structure.
+The other structures are brand new.
+So, copy and paste your v1 genesis from the current commit, and save it under another name in `v1tov2/types.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/migrations/v1tov2/types.go#L7-L10]
 type GenesisStateV1 struct {